 Like all large dogs, the life expectancy of the adult Rottweiler is, on average, ten years.
 Most dogs of this breed live between 8 and 11 years.

 Hygiene and maintenance of my Rottweiler

-It is an easy dog to maintain with its short hair.
-A brush stroke every day is enough to keep it clean and take care of it.
-It is necessary to avoid the bath which is harmful to his hair.
-If your dog is filthy, then you can give him a bath using shampoo adapted to his hair type and fragile skin.
+He is an easy dog to maintain with his short hair.
+A brush stroke every day is enough to keep him clean and take care of it.
+It is necessary to avoid the bath, which is harmful to his hair.
+If your dog is filthy, you can give him a bath using shampoo adapted to his hair type and fragile skin.
 You can also brush your dog's teeth regularly to prevent tartar formation using a toothbrush specially designed for dogs.

 Rottweiler Physical Activity